 Sadly, euthanasia is part of owning a pet and it is a decision that many pet owners eventually may have to face.
 No one wishes to see their beloved pet suffer.
 We at The Charlesworth Veterinary Surgery provide this very important service, in order to save a pet from unnecessary suffering.
+We aim to help you and your pet through this awful time with sympathy and understanding.

 How is euthanasia carried out?